This elegant hotel is bringing Art Deco glamour to the city.

 There’s tough competition for hotels in Melbourne.
 The 2023 openings of The Ritz-Carlton, Melbourne and the re-opening of The Royce solidified Melbourne’s reputation as Australia’s best city for hotels, a status further strengthened by recent openings such as 1 Hotel and Hannah St Hotel.
 But The Royce’s convenient location, size and storied past put it in a unique position in the market.

-I recently checked into the elegant stay with low expectations, but was delighted to find it was nothing short of immaculate.
+I recently checked into the elegant stay, albeit with low expectations, but was pleased to find it was nothing short of immaculate.
 Here’s everything you need to know.

 Where is The Royce?